 Tiffany ceiling, El Gran Hotel Ciudad de Mexico

-What the cost does not include:
+What the base cost does not include:

 Katharsis, 1934 mural by Jose Clemente Orozco, Palacio Bellas Artes